fg6/YeastStrainsStudy/README.md

 	$ ./launchme.sh deepcheck <strain>

 ##### Step 4.
-If everything looks ok and there are no warnings, you can clean up the data folders, deleting every intermediate files and folders:
+If everything looks ok and there are no warnings from Step 3, you can clean up the data folders, deleting every intermediate files and folders:

         $ ./launchme.sh clean <strain>